The spray and pray phase

 - Suggestions for how to frame my existing experience against the JD without making things up.

 That last point matters.
 The goal is not to invent skills.
 It is to notice the ones I already have but have been describing in the wrong language.
+Good AI-powered scoring should also notice keywords from the job without turning the answer into AI-generated mush.

 How I use AI for this, and why I built OutRung